saintjr2004/Ikemen-GO-RecordReplay/README.md

 ## Controls

 You can either use the pause menu to use record/replay options or you can use the tag buttons.
 The "W" button is for recording.
 The "D" button is used for replaying.
-Pressing both tag buttons will change your recording slot.
+You can only change recording slots in the pause menu.

 It should be noted that player 2 has no control over this, the controls to activate record and replay are strictly for player 1 as this is a training mode module.